Suri L. Duitch, Ph.D.

 Failure to attend a class does not constitute a withdrawal.
 Students will still be held responsible for any financial obligations related to a class for which they registered and failed to properly withdraw.

 No diploma or transcript will be given to a student who is in default on any payments due to Tulane University.

 Changes to Academic Records

-No changes to course enrollment status, grades or grade types will be made more than three years after the close of the semester in which the course was offered.
-This rule places a three-year time limit on the retroactive adding or dropping of courses, or requesting grade changes.
+No changes to course enrollment status (including adding or dropping courses), grades or grade types will be made more than three years after the close of the semester in which the course was offered.

 Retention of Academic Records

-Academic records will be retained for at least eight years from the time of first enrollment of that student cohort.
-For most students, this will mean that their records will be kept for 4 years after graduation.
+Academic records will be retained for at least eight years from the time of the student's first enrollment at SoPA.
 This restriction does not apply to records kept by the registrar's office; those records are retained permanently.